SomeRandomiOSDev/Half/README.md

 ## NOTE

-* [[SE-0277]](https://github.com/apple/swift-evolution/blob/master/proposals/0277-float16.md) added support for a native `Float16` type starting with Swift 5.3, therefore, this library is no longer recommended for projects using Swift 5.3 or later.
+* [[SE-0277]](https://github.com/apple/swift-evolution/blob/master/proposals/0277-float16.md) added support for a native `Float16` type starting with Swift 5.3, therefore, this library is no longer recommended for projects using Swift 5.3 or later and this will likely be deprecated sometime in the future.

+## Contributing

+Whether it's submitting a feature request, reporting a bug, or writing code yourself, all contributions to this library are welcome!
+Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for more information on how you can contribute.

 ## Author